Grand prize winner removed 20 Burmese pythons from the wild in Florida challenge

-WEST PALM BEACH, Fla. — (AP) — It’s official, the Florida Python Challenge this year has a winner.
+WEST PALM BEACH, Fla. — It’s official, the Florida Python Challenge this year has a winner.

 The $10,000 grand prize went to Ronald Kiger, who removed 20 Burmese pythons from the Florida Everglades during the 10-day hunt, which was meant to bring awareness to the threat that these pythons pose to the ecosystem.
 Last year, he was the direct runner-up to the grand prize winner.